An

 (El Bandoneón EBCD 30)

-(The music in this tanda has both a lyrical and early golden-age sound.
+(This tanda has both a lyrical and early golden-age sound.
+It

-It ends with the truly sublime "Poema."
-You can now assemble this
+ends with the truly sublime "Poema."
+You can now assemble this tanda

 Mala Suerte